aaronrdodd/website/README.md

 ## Hosting

-We use Cloudflare nad Cloudflare pages to host and deploy the site.
+We use Cloudflare and Cloudflare pages to host and deploy the site.

 Configuration for this is handled by cloudflare rather than using GitHub Actions and is manually configured at the moment.